shovonex/ShovonExbot/README.md

 A human-like conversational bot with model and pricing information.

 ## Features
-- Natural language conversation using ChatterBot
+- Natural language conversation
 - Interactive menu with InlineKeyboard
 - Model and pricing display from JSON data
-- Webhook support for Render deployment
+- Automatic webhook configuration
 - Error handling and logging

 ## Setup Instructions